waycrate/waycrate.github.io/outreach/gsoc/2024/idea-list.md

 ### Expected Outcomes

-- Able to write a DMA-BUF backend in Wayshot
-- Wayshot can now support high-performance screen capture with DMA-BUF
+- Integration of a DMA-BUF backend into Wayshot that allows high-performance screen capture and possibly extend [xdg-desktop-portal-luminous](https://github.com/waycrate/xdg-desktop-portal-luminous)

 ---